UW-OCP/mps_solver_MATLAB/README.md

 # mps_solver_MATLAB

 Multiple shooting method for solving optimal control problems.
+The solver should be run on version MATLAB 2017b.

 The repo contains two directories: 1)ms_BVP; 2) ms_OCP.